November 18, 2020

 A Holiday Season Like No Other

-Retailers are anticipating an explosion of e-commerce in the run up to the holiday period, as shoppers steer clear of brick and mortar stores due to the coronavirus pandemic.
+Retailers faced an explosion of e-commerce in the run up to the holiday period, as shoppers steered clear of brick and mortar stores due to the coronavirus pandemic.

 E-commerce has surged through the pandemic.
-According to a recent forecast by eMarketer, U.S. ecommerce sales will reach $794.50 billion this year, up 32.4% year-over-year.
-As the holidays approach, experts predict even more growth.
-A survey of consumers by the National Retail Federation found that 60% plan to purchase holiday items online this year.
-Rail traffic data bears this out.
+According to a recent forecast by eMarketer, North American e-commerce sales were up 31.8% year-over-year.
+As the holidays approached, experts predicted even more growth.
+A survey of consumers by the National Retail Federation found that 60% planned to purchase holiday items online in 2020.
+Rail traffic data was illustrative of this trend.
 “Thanks largely to rising imports and inventory restocking in preparation for the holidays, October was the best month ever for U.S. rail intermodal, with volumes up by a third from April of this year.
 That’s a stunning increase in six months,” says AAR’s Policy & Economics Senior Vice President John Gray.

-This exponential growth of e-commerce is thanks to the logistical feat provided by freight rail.
+This exponential growth of e-commerce was thanks to the logistical feat provided by freight rail.

 While railroads are not directly involved in last-mile delivery, they are integrated into many aspects of delivery fulfillment — from servicing U.S. ports where consumer goods manufactured overseas enter the country to transporting the cardboard used for shipping boxes.
 As evidence of how important freight railroads are to the delivery of consumer products: railroads move approximately half of incoming and outgoing volume at the UPS’s Chicago facility — the world’s largest ground package sorting facility.
 The feat requires approximately 92 trains per day, serving the facility’s 13 intermodal ramps.